 Practice

-Now that you understand the vocabulary, practise it by writing your own email of feedback in English with the new words/phrases.
+Now that you understand the vocabulary and structure, practise it by writing an email yourself.